-Has the Refiner established a strong internal system of due diligence, controls, and transparency over Palladium and Platinum supply chain, including traceability and identification of other supply chain actors?
+Has the Refiner established a strong internal system of due diligence, controls, and transparency over silver supply chain, including traceability and identification of other supply chain actors?

-ARGOR has established a strong internal system of due diligence, controls, and transparency over Precious Metal supply chain, including traceability and identification of other supply chain actors.
+Heraeus has established a strong internal system of due diligence, controls, and transparency over Precious Metal supply chain, including traceability and identification of other supply chain actors.

-ARGOR's Compliance Function responsibility includes evaluation, monitoring and plausibility checks of existing and potential business relationships upstream and downstream, as well as checking the economic background of its business activities and, if necessary, also of their partners along the value chain and to assess them.
+Heraeus's Compliance Function responsibility includes evaluation, monitoring and plausibility checks of existing and potential business relationships upstream and downstream, as well as checking the economic background of its business activities and, if necessary, also their partners along the value chain and to assess them.